by 'The Guardian guide to Camping (2007)' as one of the top 10 most scenic campsites

 - Please download the map of the farmyard & campers notes from our website prior to your arrival and read it carefully, so that you can familiarise yourself with the farm layout, Cae Gwyn camping rules, and the whereabouts of the facilities for campers.

-- As Cae Gwyn camping fields are part of a working sheep farm, please respect the working of the farm and farm conditions i.e. cars not always allowed in camping fields in wet conditions as it will damage the pasture and it will take some time for grass to regenerate.
+- As Cae Gwyn camping fields are part of a working sheep farm, please respect the working of the farm and farm conditions i.e. cars not always allowed in camping fields especially in wet conditions.

 - Please carefully observe signs and directions displayed in and around the farmyard as well as camping fields.